 |

-Found!
-Another piece of the frontier McAninch puzzle, Henry McAninch, born 1777 in Pennsylvania.
 Henry and his family were found cross-stitched on linen and hanging on a wall in Memphis, Tennessee. |

-about Henry McAninch and his family (wife Mary, and three daughters), who
+This article is about Henry McAninch and his family (wife Mary, and three daughters), who moved |

-moved west from Pennsylvania (Armstrong County?), to Washington County, Ohio,
+west from Pennsylvania (Armstrong County?), to Washington County, Ohio, in the very early 1800’s. |

-early pioneers [not |
+[not |

-Anna’s sampler is cross-stitched on a finely-woven linen, about 14 by 20 inches, and has been carefully preserved down through 8 generations of her family [Note 7].
+preserved down through 8 generations of her family [Note 7].
 There are three sections in the sampler: |

 |